JackSzwergold/Preworn-Main/markdown/tutorials/ubuntu_server_configuration_part_1.md

 ### Create the ‘www-readwrite’ group.

 Since I do a lot of web development & systems administration on collaborative Ubuntu servers, I like to create a unique group which I assign users to.
-This allows me to retain system administrator’s privleges while allowing other non-administrator users to have access to web-spefic areas & resources without having to system administrator rights.
+This allows me to retain system administrator’s privileges while allowing other non-administrator users to have access to web-specific areas & resources without having to system administrator rights.

     sudo groupadd www-readwrite

+First, add the user’s to the `www-readwrite` group:

+    sudo adduser sysop www-readwrite
+    sudo adduser user www-readwrite

-Now with that set, let’s assign the two users we created to the `www-readwrite` group like so:
+And now, let’s set the user’s default group to `www-readwrite` so every file they create is actually assigned the group of `www-readwrite` like so:

     sudo usermod -g www-readwrite sysop
     sudo usermod -g www-readwrite user

-#### Add user to the www-readwrite group.

-    sudo adduser sysop www-readwrite

-    sudo adduser user www-readwrite
+***

 #### Set the server time & timezone info.